-Beresfield Local Centre was one of the first centres to be renewed in 2018/19 as part of our local and neighbourhood centres program.
-We completed the main infrastructure works for Beresfield Local Centre with dramatic improvements to the drainage, stormwater system, roads, pathways and lighting in the local centre, while retaining the character of the area.
+Beresfield Local Centre was one of the first centres to be renewed in 2018/19 as part of our local centres program.
+Our upgrade delivered major improvements to the drainage, stormwater system, roads, pathways and lighting in the local centre, while keeping the area's character.

-We worked with local businesses and residents to develop a public domain plan for the infrastructure works for the centre as well as placemaking consultation with the community for the area on the corner of Beresford and Lawson Avenues.
+In developing the project we worked with local businesses and residents to develop a public domain plan for the infrastructure works for the centre, as well as placemaking consultation with the community for the area on the corner of Beresford and Lawson Avenues.